Farhatmahi/service-review-client/task_description.md

 ### Bonus Requirements

 1. Your Readme file for the client-side repo should have details about your project's features and functionalities in bullet points(at least five bullet points) and your live link.
-Adding a meaningful readme file for the server-side repo is optional.
+Adding a meaningful readme file for the server-side repo is optional. **done**

 2. At least 15 meaningful GitHub commits for the client-side and 8 meaningful commits for the server-side repository.
 3. Your code should be clean and organized.
 Comments should be added where necessary